 An undergraduate wet laboratory devoted to biomechanics and cell and tissue engineering has been added, together with a biosignals and biomedical imaging and data processing laboratory.
 Each laboratory incorporates equipment normally reserved for advanced research and provides exceptional access to current practices in biomedical engineering and related sciences.

-Bioengineering Laboratory (Professor Sia), the Laboratory for Functional Optical Imaging (Professor Hillman), the Cell and Molecular Biomechanics Laboratory (Professor Jacobs), the Nanobiotechnology and Synthetic Biology Laboratory (Professor Hess), the Neural Engineering and Control Laboratory (Professor Wang), and the Laboratory for Nanomedicine and Regenerative Medicine (Professor Leong).
+Bioengineering Laboratory (Professor Sia), the Laboratory for Functional Optical Imaging (Professor Hillman), the Cell and Molecular Biomechanics Laboratory (Professor J. Jacobs), the Nanobiotechnology and Synthetic Biology Laboratory (Professor Hess), the Raymond and Beverly Sackler Laboratory for Neural Engineering and Control (Professor Wang), and the Laboratory for Nanomedicine and Regenerative Medicine (Professor Leong).
 These laboratories are supplemented with core facilities, including a tissue culture facility, a histology facility, a confocal microscope, an atomic force microscope, a 2-photon microscope, epifluorescence microscopes, a freezer room, biomechanics facilities, a machine shop, and a specimen preparation